You’re 27 weeks pregnant — the third trimester is so close now!

 27 Weeks Pregnant — Your Baby

 Your baby is starting to show brain activity now.
-It will continue to develop in complexity over the next few weeks.
+This will continue to develop in complexity over the next few weeks.
 Baby’s lungs are developing rapidly, and though they won’t be completely developed until the very end of your pregnancy, if born now baby’s lungs would be able to function with medical assistance.

 Braxton Hicks contractions are happening more frequently and you might sometimes wonder if baby is making her appearance a little too soon.
 Keep in mind that Braxton Hicks contractions don’t continue for hours on end, they don’t become more rapid in succession, and they generally are not painful.
 If you experience contractions with these characteristics, you might be in early labour.
 Call your doctor immediately if you suspect this.